ApeWorX/ape/docs/userguides/transactions.md

 ## Static Fee Transactions

-To use the original static fee transactions, you can merely specify a `type="0x0"`.
+To use the original static fee transactions without having to specify `gas_price`, you just have to specify `type="0x0"`.

 ```python
 contract = deploy()  # Example from above, that returns a contract instance.